anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I find hope in the darkest of days, and focus in the brightest.
-I do not judge the universe.
+Quote: I think somehow, we learn who we really are and then live with that decision.

-By: Dalai Lama
+By: Eleanor Roosevelt